Russia's Nornickel reports another fuel leak in Arctic

-MOSCOW, July 12 (Reuters) - Russian mining giant Norilsk Nickel GMKN.MM said on Sunday that around 45 tonnes of aviation fuel had leaked from its pipeline in the Arctic.
+MOSCOW, July 12 (Reuters) - A subsidiary of Russian mining giant Norilsk Nickel GMKN.MM said on Sunday that up to 20 tonnes of aviation fuel had leaked from its pipeline in the Arctic.

 Arctic environment security has been in the spotlight at Nornickel's assets since another leak of 21,000 tonnes of diesel from Nornickel's power plant near the city of Norilsk on May 29.

-"A pipeline owned by Norilsktransgaz was depressurized while pumping aviation fuel in the area of Tukhard settlement," Nornickel said in a statement.
+"A pipeline owned by Norilsktransgaz was depressurized while pumping aviation fuel in the area of Tukhard settlement," Norilsktransgaz said in a statement.

 Tukhard settlement is situated some 70 kms (43 miles) from Nornickel's Arctic port of Dudinka on the Enisey river.